 It snapped him from his momentary reverie.
-Reaching inside careful to avoid the safety glass, he opened the passenger door.
-He leapt inside feet first, hopping the passenger seat, center console, and even kicking open the fuse panel under the dash in one move.
-His pack trailing behind him slipped from his hand and landed on the shattered glass on the passenger seat.
+Reaching inside, careful to avoid the safety glass, he opened the passenger door.
+He leapt clumsily into the car feet first, hopping over the passenger seat and center console, his bulk awkwardly landing in the driver’s seat.
+The backpack, trailing behind him, slipped from his hand and landed on the shattered glass on the passenger seat.
 Snatching it up, he quickly rummaged for the next tool.
 His TrashPandaB OBD-II tool had slid to the bottom of the pack.
 He had almost given up, was about to dump his pack on the seat of some stranger’s car before his fingers brushed the unique OBD-II connector.
 From his pack, he removed the small white cube with black trim.
 Time to see if this was worth the price he had paid.
 He took it up rapidly and pressed it into the port under the dashboard.
 Its LED indicator began blinking green as soon as it made contact with the car’s port.
 Just 10 seconds passed that felt like minutes.
 Alarms blaring, bystanders gawking, authorities undoubtedly called.
 If something was going to happen, it had better happen soon.
 Just as his courage was evaporating, the blinking green LED turned solid.

 “Woot!” escaped his lips as several things happened at once.

 The car alarm that had been blaring ever since he smashed the window went silent and the dashboard blazed to life.
 The dashboard was strangely devoid of icons or logos, but the main display proudly read “TrashPanda – Get-a-way Driver *Beta” followed beneath and less proudly by “(buckle up)”.
 No sooner did Yohan read the words than they disappeared to be replaced with a checklist of sorts…